 Since CBD burst onto the scene, according to reports one in ten Brits have used CBD products.
 Made from cannabidiol – CBD is a non-psychoactive molecule found in cannabis – that’s extracted from the leaves, resins, and flowers of marijuana plants.

 Experts believe its popularity is set to continually soar in everything from coffee, to sparkling water, and pancakes to beauty products.
 Some say CBD is the new kale!
-Consumers are buying into products that bridge the gap between medicine and food, especially as individuals become increasingly conscious of the role food and drink plays in mental wellbeing.
+Consumers are buying into products that bridge the gap between medicine, food and beauty, especially as individuals become increasingly conscious of the role food and drink plays in mental wellbeing.

 Although it is worth mentioning that some meat substitutes are not necessarily “better for you” so bare that in mind when choosing your meat free options, consumers are continuing to seek alternatives to meat.
 From meat-mimicking products to vegan protein powders and plant based protein drinks, there is a range of ingredients being used to create plant protein options such as beans, nuts, seeds, tofu, watermelon seed and avocado.